Persistent Cost of Lipschitz Maps: On maps

 \subsection{Stability}

-Stability of kernel, cokernel and image persistence modules associated to a map has been claimed in \cite{cohen2009persistent} within the general framework of sub-level set filtrations and the techniques developed in \cite{cohen2005stability}.
+Stability of kernel, cokernel and image persistence modules associated to a map has been claimed in \cite{cohen2009persistent} without proof but as a standard corollary to the techniques developed in \cite{cohen2005stability}.
 We give a self-contained exposition of stability for the case of Vietoris-Rips filtrations.